The longest-lived Moken

 This post is also available in: Italiano

-One island, in particular, catches our attention, Kho Phayam in the Andaman Sea.
+One island in particular catches our attention, Kho Phayam in the Andaman Sea.

 Their connection to the sea and their knowledge of the winds and lunar cycles were the salvation of these people during the frightening tsunami that hit the coast of Thailand in 2004.
 They moved inland, to the mainland, far from the coast, thus escaping the catastrophe.